-1. Your Personal Development Record (PDR) is the main document in which you record your skills/attributes and reflect on your development.
-It is a record of your progress and a space to think about your strengths and weaknesses
+1. Your Personal Development Record (PDR) is the main document in which you record your skills/attributes, reflect on your development and career thinking.
+It is a record of your progress and a space to think about your strengths and weaknesses.

 2. The Co-curricular Activities you choose are entirely down to you.
-You may already have a part-time job, a volunteer position or you may decide to try out something new that will help you to develop your strengths in a different area.
+You may already have a part-time job, a volunteer position or you may decide to try out something new that will help you to develop your strengths in an area relevant to your career choice.
 You can do several activities to count towards the minimum 40 hours.

 4. You will be asked to reflect on your learning and development throughout the year in a visual way and use creative practice as a tool for thinking about your career.
 This Creative Element can include photos, scrapbook, video, blog, shoebox, piece of creative writing, poster, story board, cartoon or piece of music.

 5. You will need to complete a LinkedIn Profile so that you can build a professional network and access professional opportunities.

-6. Towards the end of the scheme, you give a Presentation to a panel reflecting on your Gold Award experience and learning during the programme.
+6. Towards the end of the scheme, you will submit a short video reflecting on your Gold Award experience and learning during the programme.

 Finally, at the end of the academic year, we will celebrate your success and achievement at the Gold Award Show where we exhibit your Creative Elements.

 How to sign-up to the Gold Award

-Sign up by attending one of the Introductory Gold Award workshops running at the beginning of each academic year in October.
+If you are interested to sign up attend one of the Introductory Gold Award workshops running at the beginning of each academic year in October.
 Dates are published on the Gold Award area on learn.gold.